blase147/alumni-club/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Project Name
-- This project is an alumni website for publizing the activities of College/University mates.
+- This project is an alumni website for publishing the activities of College/University mates.
 It allows for the dynamic display of upcoming activities and insighful information about the club, inclucdig a contact form for quick enquiries and feedback

 # Poject Description
 - This is a project for an Alumni Association Website